zolotokrylin/contactsParser/README.md

 ## Preparing environment

+### Before you start

+- You need to obtain access key from (Twitter Developer account)[https://developer.twitter.com/]
+- You need python being installed

+### Making request

 - Open Terminal on Mac and go to this folder (example `cd ~/Development/twitter_parser`)
 - Run in Terminal `python -m SimpleHTTPServer & open -a Google\ Chrome http://localhost:8000/twitter_search.html`